jfkw/obs-service-go_modules/README.md

 Run `osc` command locally:

 ```
-osc service disabledrun
+osc service manualrun
 ```

 In case you previously ran the command, there might be a git clone of the app repository.
-To avoid errors, remove this directory before calling the `osc service disabledrun` command:
+To avoid errors, remove this directory before calling the `osc service manualrun` command:

 ```
-rm -rf app; osc service disabledrun
+rm -rf app; osc service manualrun
 ```

 See [Example](#example) below for typical output with a complete `_service` file.